Late Pa. man’s ex-girlfriend may inherit his $1 million retirement account 35 years after they broke up

 There, Losinger took up work as a waitress, and, in 1986, Rolison took a job at a nearby P&G plant.
 A year later, Rolison joined the company’s employee profit-sharing and savings plans, naming Losinger as his beneficiary and “cohabitator,” according to court documents.

 The couple split up in 1989, with the estate alleging in court documents that Losinger had been unfaithful.
-Losinger, meanwhile, said in a 2022 deposition that she wanted marriage and children, and Rolison was not interested in that path, causing the split.
-She would go on to marry in 1990, and later have two children with her late husband, court documents indicate.
+Losinger, meanwhile, said in a 2022 deposition that she wanted marriage and children, but that Rolison was not interested in that path, leading to the split.
+She would go on to marry in 1990, and later have two children with her husband, who has since died, court documents indicate.

 Rolison, meanwhile, began dating another woman, Mary Lou Murray, in 1991.
 They separated in 2014.
 Murray was listed as a beneficiary on Rolison’s life insurance for a time, but Rolison removed her from that account following their split, court records indicate.
 The couple never married, and a federal court ruled in 2021 that Murray could not receive his retirement account money from P&G.